release-engineering/Sync2Jira/README.md

 We will maintain three branches

-1. `master` - This will be where our main code and most up to date code lives
+1. `master` - This will be where our main code and most up-to-date code lives
 1. `stage` - This will be our staging configuration.
 PR's will merge through stage to master
 1. `openshift-build` - This branch will maintain OpenShift-Build related information